-Chase has spent the last six years putting these ideas and theories into practice while community organizing in the Hudson Valley.
+Chase has spent the last ten years putting these ideas and theories into practice while community organizing in the Hudson Valley.
 Through his collaborative work with the educational community The Long Spoon Collective, he has designed and constructed multiple naturally built, off-grid structures and helped develop a cooperative of local community gardens.
-Chase has taught methods of building off-grid infrastructure and food growing techniques to local children in the community, and led many public forums about the interconnection between social justice and environmentalism.
+Chase has taught methods of building off-grid infrastructure and food growing techniques to local youth, and led many public forums about the interconnection between social justice and environmentalism.

-In addition to serving as program director at The Underground Center, Chase also works as the teen director at the Boys & Girls Club in Saugerties, New York, teaching young people from diverse cultural and socioeconomic backgrounds about soil building and creating off-grid systems.
-Chase is excited to help develop The Underground Center as a place to actively address the racial and class hegemony he sees alienating those who can contribute and benefit the most from environmental and sustainability movements.
+In addition to serving as program director at The Underground Center, Chase also works at the Boys & Girls Club in Saugerties, New York, teaching young people from diverse cultural and socioeconomic backgrounds about soil building, creating off-grid systems and drumming.
+Chase is excited to help develop The Underground Center as a place to actively address the racial and class hegemony he sees alienating those who can contribute to and benefit the most from environmental and sustainability movements.

-Cassandra Taylor is a high school teacher with over twenty years of experience in the public school system.
-Her educational background is in African American literature, history, sociology, special education, and critical race theory.
-After gaining her MSE in Secondary Education, she helped pioneer literature and history programs for students of color in both her home town of Milwaukee, Wisconsin, and her current home in Hudson Valley, New York, where she teaches at Kingston High School.
+Cassandra Taylor is a teacher with over twenty-five years of experience in education.
+Her educational background is in African American literature, history, sociology, special education, and critical theory.
+After gaining her MSE in Secondary Education, she helped pioneer literature and history programs for students of color in both her home town of Milwaukee, Wisconsin, and her current home in Saugerties, New York.

-In 2012 Cassandra began transitioning to a minimalist, more sustainable lifestyle.
-She is honored by her role as Curriculum Coordinator for The Underground Center, as it gives her the opportunity to share what she has learned about the connection between environmentalism and social justice, while also helping others marginalized by society break through the barriers of entry that currently plague the mainstream sustainability movement.
+After experiencing the devastating effects of climate change first hand, Cassandra fully transitioned to a minimalist lifestyle connected to land through learning small-scale farming and natural building methods.
+She is honored by her role as Curriculum Coordinator for The Underground Center, as it gives her the opportunity to share what she has learned about the connections between environmentalism and social justice, while also helping others marginalized by society break through the barriers of entry that currently plague the mainstream sustainability movement.